Project A2 - Hybrid Magnetoelectric Sensors Based on Mechanically Soft Composite Materials

 Collaborations

-Z2 (Magnetoelectric Sensor Characterization) Support with sensor characterization.
+Z2 (Magnetoelectric Sensor Characterization) Magnetic characterization.

 Project-related Publications